gaborparsons/spacetennis/README.md

 spacetennis
 ===========

-Parsons MFA Design and Technology's experimentation for OpenCV.
-The project uses OpenCV.
+Final Project for Advanced Creative Computing at Parsons MFA  Design and Technology.

+Experimentation in physics and sound input.

+The project uses the Minim Processing Library.